Column: Grow Flowers in Your Garden

 by Susan Mulvihill

-This year, I plan to grow a lot more flowers in our vegetable garden.
+This year, I plan to grow flowers in our vegetable garden.
 There are all sorts of benefits to doing this.

 Flowers attract pollinators which means better production for our veggies.
-The blooms will draw in beneficial insects, many of which require pollen and/or nectar for part of their life cycle.
+The blooms will draw in beneficial insects.
+Many of them require pollen and/or nectar for part of their life cycle.

 By having more beneficial insects in the garden, I’ll have extra help controlling damaging insect pests.
 Did you know that most predatory insects love aphids?
 And, of course, all of the flowers will transform the vegetable garden into a magical place.
 I have to admit I’m really looking forward to that reward.

 Pollinators and beneficial insects are really struggling these days.
 Pesticide use is the primary reason for this.
 Let’s say you’re dealing with a lot of aphids so you buy a pesticide to kill them.
 Unfortunately, pesticides are non-selective.
-This means that in addition to killing aphids or other damaging insects, they also will kill the beneficial insects that would have helped control their population.
+Yes, they will kill aphids or other damaging insects.
+But they also will kill the beneficial insects that would have helped control their population.
 This common garden practice has to stop.

 My mission is to get gardeners everywhere to plant more flowers.
 When searching for seeds or plants, select ones with a wide variety of flower shapes.
 That’s because different species of beneficial insects have different types of mouthparts.
 Diversity is the key to accommodating all of them so they can access pollen and nectar.